Viren Shah 'forgets past', wants to join AAP

-The owner of the popular store Roopam had accused AAP's national executive member Mayank Gandhi of evading taxes last year; he now claims he has forgotten the past and wants a ticket for Lok Sabha elections
+The owner of the popular store Roopam had accused AAP's national executive member Mayank Gandhi of evading taxes last year; he now claims he has forgotten the past and wants a ticket for LS elections

 Call it short-term memory loss or simply being opportunistic.
 The owner of a popular clothing store seems to have let bygones be bygones and now wants to shake hands with someone he once campaigned ferociously against.